Klaleus/crop-tileset/README.md

 * `cropx <tile_name> ...` Crops sequential tiles horizontally.
 The amount of crops is determined by how many `tile_name` arguments are passed.
 * `cropy <tile_name> ...` Crops sequential tiles vertically.
 The amount of crops is determined by how many `tile_name` arguments are passed.

 Faulty arguments to these commands are not protected against and will result in undefined behavior.
+Lines that do not start with one of the above commands are ignored.

 Executing the above example would result in the following output:

 ```
 $ luajit crop_tileset.lua example/tileset.png example/tileset.fmt

 Cropping tree_large_red (x = 0, y = 0, width = 16, height = 16)...
 Cropping tree_large_green (x = 16, y = 0, width = 16, height = 16)...
 Cropping tree_large_blue (x = 32, y = 0, width = 16, height = 16)...